 Is it safe to put hand sanitizer on a child who sucks his/her thumb?

 Many people wonder if it is okay to put hand sanitizer on the hands of a child who sucks his/her thumb.
 Most hand sanitizers are made with ethyl alcohol (ethanol).
 That is the same alcohol that people drink in beer and wine.
 So, ingesting a small amount of ethanol is not going to hurt anyone.
 I called the Ohio poison control center about this on March 13, 2012 and the nurse told me that it was perfectly safe for a child to eat the tiny bit of ethanol based hand sanitizer that was on his/her hand.
 I put alcohol hand sanitizer on my daughter and try to make her wait until her hands are dry before she sucks her thumb.
 I can't vouch for the safety of other ingredients that may be in your particular hand sanitizer or of all the other types of hand sanitzers.
 However, such tiny amounts probably aren't harmful.
-I am not proud of this but my 17 month old son recently ate a puff of my hair mousse, a finger full of black craft paint, desitin, a mouthful of dryer lint, and one ladybug.
+I am not proud of this but when my youngest son was 17 months old, he ate a puff of my hair mousse, a finger full of black craft paint, desitin, a mouthful of dryer lint, and one ladybug.
 I called poison control each time and they said none of it would be a problem since he only ate tiny amounts.
 My son never got sick and was fine.
-I really can't take my eyes off him, though.
-He refuses to eat any vegetables and throws most of his food on the floor during meals.
-Why would you eat a ladybug but not a pea?
-He is much more trouble than my first two.
-Good thing he is so cute!

 --Annie Pryor, Ph.D.